Silver Sparrow: Plot

 While out shopping Chaurisse meets a young girl and saves both of them from being caught shoplifting.
 The girl is named Dana, and Chaurisse grows infatuated with her believing she is a "silver" girl who is beautiful and leads a charmed life.
 The two become friends with the shy Dana eventually meeting and befriending Laverne as well.

 When the girls are seventeen they go to a party together but the tire on their car blows before they are able to make it.
 Chaurisse calls her father and Raleigh for help and is confused when Dana subsequently panics and calls her own mother before locking herself in a gas station bathroom.
 When James arrives, Chaurisse is shocked that he insists on leaving her friend behind.
 However, Gwen arrives before they can leave and is infuriated that James intended to leave their daughter alone.
 Gwen and Dana subsequently visit Laverne's beauty parlour where she presents her marriage certificate and also presents Bunny's brooch as proof that James is Dana's father.
 Laverne throws James out of their home and falls into a depression.
 However, after two weeks James and Laverne reconcile.

 Some fifteen years later Dana has a daughter.
 Though, she does not marry her daughter's father he publicly claims his daughter as his own which Dana considers progress.
 She is visited by Chaurisse who asks Dana if James continued to see her and her mother after reconciling with Laverne.
 Dana reveals that after reuniting with Laverne she only saw James briefly at his vow renewal to Laverne.
 At this point, James told her she had finally achieved what she wanted: recognition of her paternity at the cost of her private relationship with him.
 She understands that nevertheless Laverne and Chaurisse have never been able to believe that they have won.

 Reception

+Silver Sparrow was well received by critics.
+According to Kirkus Reviews, "Jones beautifully evokes Atlanta in the 1980s while creating gritty, imperfect characters whose pain lingers in the reader’s heart."
 The Washington Post described Jones's writing as "realistic and sparkling".
 The Chicago Tribune praised the novel as "an exciting read all the way through."
+The Guardian called the book "as moving, intimate and wise as An American Marriage on the topics of marriage, family and womanhood, and deserves similar acclaim."
 However, Publishers Weekly criticized the novel as "growing increasingly histrionic and less believable" as it went on.